 We can do so much using Word BUT the initial intention of Word was never to be a page layout program.
-It was meant to be a word processing program, meaning something you can use to create letters, proposals, etc. It was never meant to be utilised to create book layouts, brochures, detailed fliers etc. despite the fact that it now has templates to do all those things.
+It was meant to be a word processing program, meaning something you can use to create letters, proposals, etc. It was never meant to be utilised to create book layouts, brochures, detailed fliers etc. Therefore, there is no win with word, despite the fact that it now has templates to do all those things.

 It’s therefore tempting to believe that anyone can be a graphic designer and that they can create beautiful publications using Word.
 This is a huge mistake.

-Good graphic design is a subtle art that takes into account many skills like typography, white space use, image selection, alignment and the creation of tone and texture etc. Needless to say graphic designers spend many years learning these skills to create professional layouts.
+Good graphic design is a subtle art that takes into account many skills.
+Typography, white space use, image selection, alignment and the creation of tone and texture etc. Needless to say graphic designers spend many years learning these skills to create professional layouts.
 We like to use the following analogy when authors want to use word for book layout … You know how to change a light bulb but would you rewire your own house.